 - Equal Opportunity Policy

 Mission – In educating the individual to the benefit of society, Peru State College cultivates the capacity and propensity for life-long learning by fostering independent inquiry and promoting the value of knowledge and discovery.
-Through innovative undergraduate and graduate programs, Nebraska’s first state college continues its commitment to making a vital contribution to the future of the region and the state.
+Through innovative undergraduate and graduate programs, Nebraska’s first college continues its commitment to making a vital contribution to the future of the region and the state.

 The Purposes of Peru State College support the accomplishment of the mission and are derived from the specific responsibilities assigned to the institution by the Nebraska State College System Board of Trustees and the Nebraska Coordinating Commission for Postsecondary Education.
 These Purposes are to: